umit-iace/tool-libs/README.rst

 tool-libs
 =========

 This is a collection of libraries.
-The library is structured in different parts.
+The library is structured as follows:

 * STM - Hardware specific classes for the STM controller familiy (Support for f4 and f7)

-    - :code:`servo` - Class for hardware based PWM derivations
+  - ``servo`` - Class for hardware based RC servo control

-    - :code:`spi` - Classes to use Hardware based SPI functionality
+  - ``spi`` - Classes to use Hardware based SPI functionality

-        - :code:`ChipSelect`
+    - ``ChipSelect``

-        - :code:`SPIRequest`
+    - ``SPIRequest``

-        - :code:`HardwareSPI`
+    - ``HardwareSPI``

 * Utils - General classes

-    - :code:`ExperimentModule` - General class for a experiment module used to describe different functionality of a test rig.
+  - ``ExperimentModule`` - General class of an experiment module used to describe different functionality of a test rig.

-    - :code:`RequestQueue` - Template based class for a request queue
+  - ``RequestQueue`` - Template based class for a request queue

 Documentation
 -------------

 The documentation for all libs can be found in the **docs** directory.
 To build the documentation Python 3 and doxygen must be installed.
-To install the needed Python packages do
+To install the needed Python packages run

 .. code-block:: bash

     $ pip install -r requirements.txt

-Tu generate the documentation run
+, and to generate the documentation run

 .. code-block:: bash